2002Bishwajeet/twitter-clone/README.md

 ## Features to be added later in the future

-[ ] Users can like and comment on tweets.
+[ ] Users can like and comment on tweets

 [ ] Users can view their profile

 [ ] Users can view other users profiles

 [ ] Users can view and upload twitter fleets

 [ ] Users can chat with other users

 ## Screenshots